hadley/adv-r/Computing-on-the-language.md

 ### Cautions

 Substitute + eval is an extremely powerful tool, but it can also create code that is hard for others to understand.
-Before you use it, make sure that you have exhaustive all other possibilities.
-This section shows a couple of examples of inappropriate use of computing on the language that you should avoid recreeating.
+Before you use it, make sure that you have exhausted all other possibilities.
+This section shows a couple of examples of inappropriate use of computing on the language that you should avoid recreating.

 For example, given the name of a variable and it's desired value, you might write something like this: